CrowdStrike chaos could prompt rethink among investors, customers

 OUTAGES HAPPEN

+Security officials at various companies expressed dissatisfaction with CrowdStrike but did not disclose plans to stop working with the vendor, according to a person privy to the conversations.

-However, other analysts said that while Friday's events had been damaging for CrowdStrike, they did not foresee competitors taking much market share as a result of the incident.
+Analysts said that while Friday's events were damaging for CrowdStrike, they did not foresee competitors taking much market share as a result of the incident.

 "This is clearly a major black eye for CrowdStrike and the stock will be under pressure," said Dan Ives, analyst at Wedbush Securities, but he noted that the incident stemmed from a technical update and not a hack or cybersecurity threat, which he said would be "more worrying".